BABY

 - Hoist your fussy baby up onto your shoulder.

-- Let the weight of his body press his stomach against your shoulder.
-(You can even turn him more on his tummy and higher up so his head rests over your shoulder than shown here.)
+- Let the weight of their body press their stomach against your shoulder.
+(You can even turn them more on his tummy and higher up so their head rests over your shoulder than shown here.)

 That extra tummy touching makes this hold doubly comforting.
-(Swaddling your baby before putting him over your shoulder will give you better control and help him stay asleep when you move him off your shoulder to the bassinet.)
+(Swaddling your baby before putting him over your shoulder will give you better control and help them stay asleep when you move your baby off your shoulder to the bassinet.)

 How to Hold a Baby: Final Thoughts